ondrej-kvasnovsky/vaadin-8-on-grails-3/README.md

 ## Vaadin plugin

 There is a Grails plugin called [vaadin](http:vaadinongrails.com) that integrates Vaadin into Grails realm, by providing dependencies to Vaadin libraries.
-Also, the plugin provides some support for development.
+Also, the plugin provides support for development.
 * Create start-up code with sample application
 * Help to access beans and localization values
 * SASS compilation